-Common Wood-Nymph Butterfly (Cercyonis pegala)
+Common Wood-Nymph (Cercyonis pegala)

 You may feel that eerie sensation that someone is watching you when you’re in the presence of a Common Wood-Nymph.
-This butterfly blends naturally into tree bark and other woody bushes, but is readily identifiable by the eye-like spots on the wings.
+This butterfly blends naturally into tree bark and other woody bushes but is readily identifiable by the eye-like spots on the wings.
 Two yellow ringed eyes with gold pupils in the center mark the top half of the right and left wings.